threefoldtech/js-sdk/docs/tests/sals/vdc/test_vdc.md

 **Test Scenario**

 - Deploy VDC.
+- Calculate the price of added zdb and fund the provisioning wallet.
 - Add kubernetes node.
 - Check that the node has been added.
 - Delete this node.